top of page

 Case Study 1: Sarah

 Sarah, a 5th grade student with ADHD, struggled with organization and time management.
-After starting executive function coaching, she learned to use a planner effectively.
-With her coach's guidance, she broke down her assignments into smaller tasks and set specific deadlines.
+After starting FIE support, she learned to use a planner effectively.
+With guidance, she broke down her assignments into smaller tasks and set specific deadlines.
 Over time, Sarah's grades improved, and she felt more in control of her schoolwork.

 Case Study 2: Ethan

 Ethan, a first grader with high energy, struggled to focus, follow directions, and complete tasks at school and homework.
-Through weekly executive functioning coaching, he learned strategies like visual checklists, movement breaks, and breaking tasks into small steps.
+Through weekly therapy sessions, he learned strategies like self control, movement breaks, and breaking tasks into small steps.
 After three months, Ethan could follow multi-step directions independently, complete homework more efficiently, and handle challenges with confidence.
 His teachers and parents noticed a big improvement in focus, self-control, and self-esteem.

 Embracing the Journey